rckymntn/csc412-1e-creativity/Story Creation Aspects/Motion Capture.md

 _Figure 2: A comparison between the video taken by motion capture cameras and the data recorded for animation [3]._

 ![[Motion Capture Headset.jpg]]
-_Figure 3: An actor in full motion capture gear including an HMC to capture facial expressions.
-[3]_
+_Figure 3: An actor in full motion capture gear including an HMC to capture facial expressions [3]_.
 ## Tags
 _____
 #videogamestory #design #videogamevisuals #animation